boazjr/LCJ/README.md

 Paste a json payload.

-Use the pattern to merge similar fields to create simple structs.
+Use the pattern to merge similar fields to create a lowest common json structure.

-Only object fields or array items for the same type can be merged.
+Only object fields or array items of the same type can be merged.